hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 provides a defense for both parties against active surveillance, providing bi-directional authentication and end-to-end channel confidentiality.

-Properties: Channel confidentiality and mutual authentication.
+Properties: Channel confidentiality and mutual channel authentication.

 ## IP Based ACL on the Primary